pzhaojohnson/RNA2Drawer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`Base Width`: The width of the area allocated to a base.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;`Base Height`: The height of the area allocated to a base.<br />

+Letters in different fonts take up different amounts of space.
+When changing the font of bases, consider changing `Base Width` and `Base Height` to give bases the needed space.

 &nbsp;&nbsp;`Base Pair Bond` -><br />